Ldpe2G/Graphviz4S/README.md

 This project is a simply implementation of the python [Graphviz](https://github.com/xflr6/graphviz/tree/master/graphviz) library functionality in Scala.

-It tries to keep the interface the same with the python [Graphviz](https://github.com/xflr6/graphviz/tree/master/graphviz) library, which facilitates the creation and rendering of graph descriptions inthe DOT_ language of the Graphviz_ graph drawing software (repo_) from Scala.
+It tries to keep the interface the same with the python [Graphviz](https://github.com/xflr6/graphviz/tree/master/graphviz) library, which facilitates the creation and rendering of graph descriptions in the DOT_ language of the Graphviz_ graph drawing software (repo_) from Scala.

 ##Installation